Domesticated silver fox: Domestication

 The fox species had been hard to domesticate.
 It would not breed in cages.
-In 1884, a domestication program was begun in Prince Edward Island, Canada, which ultimately succeeded.
-By 1887, this program had established a fox breeding farm that proved successful.
-Fifty years later, these domestic foxes were selling for $30,000 ($ adjusted for inflation), illustrating the difficulty of successfully establishing captive breeding.
 Belyayev himself failed to establish a captive breeding population of river otters unaccustomed to people.
 Few bred successfully in captivity and the attempt was discontinued.

-Belyayev did not initiate the domestication of the Arctic fox, but rather started the scientifically rigorous documentation of the process, while it was only 66 years old.
+Belyayev did not initiate the domestication process of the Arctic fox, but rather began the scientifically rigorous documentation of the existing process, which had then been ongoing for 66 years.
 The domestication was well documented, satisfying Belyayev's desire to understand the domestication process from its inception with a given species.

 Experiment

 Lyudmila Trut was a graduate who was chosen as manager of the program.
 In 1952, she began to collect the tamest foxes from fur farms.
 They "began with 30 male foxes and 100 vixens, most of them from a commercial fur farm in Estonia."
 From the beginning, Belyayev chose foxes solely for tameness, allowing only a tiny percentage of male offspring, and a slightly larger percentage of females, to breed.
 The foxes were not trained, in order to ensure that their tameness was a result of genetic selection and not of environmental influences.
 For the same reason, they spent most of their lives in cages and were permitted only brief encounters with human beings.

 Belyayev set down strict guidelines for the breeding program.
 Goldman said, "Starting at one month of age, and continuing every month throughout infancy, the foxes were tested for their reactions to an experimenter.
 The experimenter would attempt to pet and handle the fox while offering it food.
 In addition, the experimenters noted whether the foxes preferred to spend time with other foxes, or with humans."
 After the fox had reached sexual maturity at an age of seven to eight months, "they had their final test and assigned an overall tameness score."
 Among the factors that went into this score were the tendency "to approach an experimenter standing at the front of its home pen" and "to bite the experimenters when they tried to touch it."
-By way of ensuring that the pups' tameness was a result of genetic selection and not of interactions with human beings, the foxes were not subjected to any kind of training and were only permitted brief periods of contact with people.